jueves, 19 de diciembre de 2019

 "Eternity is not the feeling of existence; it is not the feeling of being permanently living in the present; it is not undivided consciousness: it is becoming sensitive to influences coming from beyond existence; from the world of will.
 Eternity is becoming receptive to intuition, to timeless intelligence, and to the universal source of love."
 From my notebooks, unknown author.

-Eternity if the medium that enables us to be touched by Intuition, Intelligence and Love.
-Eternity reconciles times and space enabling us to become sensitive to influences coming from beyond existence.
+Eternity it is the dimension that enables us to be touched by Intuition, Intelligence and Love.
+Eternity reconciles time and space and enables us to become sensitive to influences from beyond existence.

 * Oh Eternal Essence, O Holy Jesus, o Transcendent Godhead,